ArrHarper/good-smells-game/README.md

 - Player: z-index = 10 (always on top of map and objects)
 - UI elements: Managed by CanvasLayer

-Map objects and smells are kept as separate nodes to avoid z-index conflicts.
+Map objects and smells use Godot's built-in Y-sorting for proper overlapping based on their Y position.
+The root node has y_sort_enabled = true to automatically handle depth sorting.